redis/redis-doc/docs/reference/modules/modules-api-ref.md

 Note 1: this function can be called from threads spawned by the module.

-Note 2: when we unblock a client that is blocked for keys using the API [`RedisModule_BlockClientOnKeys()`](#RedisModule_BlockClientOnKeys), the privdata argument here is not used.
+Note 2: when we unblock a client that is blocked for keys using the API [`RedisModule_BlockClientOnKeys()`](#RedisModule_BlockClientOnKeys), the `privdata` argument here is not used.
-Unblocking a client that was blocked for keys using this API will still require the client to get some reply, so the function will use the "timeout" handler in order to do so (The privdata provided in [`RedisModule_BlockClientOnKeys()`](#RedisModule_BlockClientOnKeys) is accessible from the timeout callback via [`RedisModule_GetBlockedClientPrivateData`](#RedisModule_GetBlockedClientPrivateData)).
+Unblocking a client that was blocked for keys using this API will still require the client to get some reply, so the function will use the "timeout" handler in order to do so.
+The `privdata` provided in [`RedisModule_BlockClientOnKeys()`](#RedisModule_BlockClientOnKeys) is accessible from the timeout callback via [`RedisModule_GetBlockedClientPrivateData`](#RedisModule_GetBlockedClientPrivateData)).

 <span id="RedisModule_AbortBlock"></span>